Braedach/Wazuh-Project-LearningLab/README.md

 5. Default username and password is Username:  admin@admin.test Password: admin
 6. Loginto the box IP address, change the admin password, and email address
-7. Continue iaw reference 3
+7. Continue iaw reference 4
-8. Update this as you get it going and tested.
+8. Import feeds and enable the ones you want - yikes - going to take a while
+9. Create API enteries in accordance with reference 4.
+Note might need to fiddle with these abit as they are connected to a user so I might need to make seperate users.
+One of Wazuh, one for Graylog when I get it going etc..
+10. Create the cron job later.
+11. Continue with reference 5

 #### Domain stats